Procedure for Applying to the RN-to-BS in Nursing

 - Visa or MasterCard for the $60 application fee.

-2. Apply Now and launch the online application.
+Launch the online application above.
 Select Nursing RN-to-BS Degree Completion as your major, and Transfer Continuing Ed as your Admit Category.
 After you apply online, you will receive your student identification number from UMass Dartmouth.
 Please write your name and your student identification number on every item you send either by email or postal mail.

 - A copy of your current United States unencumbered RN license.

 - Official transcripts of all previous college or university courses for which you enrolled.
 Course descriptions (from the institution's catalog) may be required; providing them initially is recommended.

 - If you are an international student, Results of the Test of English as a Foreign Language (TOEFL), unless you have attended a school in which the language of instruction is English for at least one year.